WebFreak001/dub-docs-v2/docs/dub-guide/recipe.md

     | dflags | `string[]` | Additional flags passed to the D compiler - note that these flags are usually specific to the compiler in use, but a set of flags is automatically translated from DMD to the selected compiler |
     | lflags | `string[]` | Additional flags passed to the linker - note that these flags are usually specific to the linker in use |
     | injectSourceFiles | `string[]` | Source files that will be compiled into binaries that depend on this package.
 Warning: this should be under a permissive license (like Boost) or you risk infecting a users binary with an incompatible license. |

+Additionally it is possible to use environment variables inside of build setting values using dollar notation.
+Any variable not matching a predefined name will be taken from the program environment.
+To denote a literal dollar sign, use `$$`.
+Refer to [the specification](../dub-reference/environment_variables.md) for more details.

 ## Sub packages